taikedz/os-release-q/README.md

 ## Motivation

-Primarily, to learn Go (lang), and do some basic handling.

 As a tool, it helps quickly identify a system type in a shell script, without needing to write `/etc/os-release` parsing and handlers.